lase-peco/localization/README.md

 This document is a work in progress!

-This whole package is hugly inspired by [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization), we wanted something simpler, with support for PHP IntlDateFormatter so we made our own package.
+This whole package is hugely inspired by [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization), we wanted something simpler, with support for PHP IntlDateFormatter, so we made our package.

 ## Installation